yazi-rs/yazi-rs.github.io/docs/image-preview.md

 ## Why can't I preview images via Überzug++? {#debug-ueberzug}

 This may be a problem with Überzug++ itself.
-Please build Yazi in debug mode [as per this](/docs/installation#source) but `cargo build` without `--release` flag - you can run `yazi --debug` to verify it, and you will see the output includes `Debug : true`.
+Please [run Yazi in debug mode](/docs/plugins/overview#logging), then hover on the image that's causing the issue.

-And hover on some images, then find the last Überzug++ command in your `~/.local/state/yazi/yazi.log` sorted by time.
-It is usually at the very end of the file and looks like:
+Then find the last Überzug++ command in your log file sorted by time, it is usually at the very end of the file and looks like:

 ```
 ueberzugpp command: {"action":"add","identifier":"yazi","x":96,"y":1,"max_width":400,"max_height":150,"path":"/root/test.jpg"}